Four ways to deepen our connection with ourselves

 Since then, scientists have discovered that meditation and other forms of mindfulness also increase our ability to concentrate and manage our emotions.
 Gandhi used meditation to bring down an entire empire, non-violently.

-All three of these methods can be combined with the fourth approach, which is:
+All three of these approaches can then be combined with the fourth method, which is:

 There’s no one ‘right way’ to deepen your connection with yourself.
-The key is to notice what you feel drawn towards, try it out, see what happens, then learn and repeat: exercise, meditation, creativity, and/or spending time in nature.
+The key is to notice what you feel drawn towards, try it out, and see what happens.
+Then learn and repeat.

 How good is the relationship you have with yourself today?
-Do you criticise yourself for your ‘failures’ or accept your imperfections and support yourself to take the next step in creating whatever matters most to you?
+Do you criticise yourself for your ‘failures’ or accept your imperfections and support yourself to take the next step in becoming whatever matters most to you?
 Would you benefit from adding more exercise, creativity, or meditation to your life or from spending more time in nature?
-When?
+When will you begin?

 You can sign up to daily posts here.